hoatuyet423/TwitterClone/README.md

 Here's a walkthrough of implemented user stories:

-1st: Tweets show up correctly and able to reload the tweets and log out button worked
+1st gif: Tweets show up correctly and able to reload the tweets and log out button worked

-2nd: Able to log in to my twitter account and stay with the log in.
+2nd gif: Able to log in to my twitter account and stay with the log in.
 App icon and launch screen also show up

 <img src='https://media.giphy.com/media/wZRPxYEVLu2c6bnbs3/giphy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />